(“The TEN” is not a top ten but ten items worth being included in “The TEN”)

 - The Oklahoma City Thunder have the best record in the NBA at 35-8.

-- Chicago Bears quarterback Caleb Williams threw an improbable touchdown pass to Cole Kmet to tie the game with 18 seconds left in overtime.
+- Chicago Bears quarterback Caleb Williams threw an improbable touchdown pass to Cole Kmet to tie the game with 18 seconds left in the fourth quarter.
 Although the pass was officially 14 yards, the pass actually traveled 51 yards through the air after Williams had backpedaled to avoid the rush.
 Williams also threw three interceptions in the game including one in overtime that led to the Rams victory.

 - Miami vs. Indiana – College Football Championship, Monday January 19 – Hard Rock Stadium, Miami Gardens, Florida, 4:30 PM, ESPN.